Atreus4real/TDX-Areana-IR-challenges-/Case-Imperial-Memory.md

 ## Tools and Technologies Used
 Volatility: A memory forensics tool used to analyze the memory dump and identify suspicious processes.
-`7-Zip`: A file archiver used to extract the contents of the password-protected zip file.
+- `7-Zip`: A file archiver used to extract the contents of the password-protected zip file.
-`grep`: A command-line utility used for searching specific patterns within files.
+- `grep`: A command-line utility used for searching specific patterns within files.
-`md5sum`: A utility to compute and verify MD5 hash values.
+- `md5sum`: A utility to compute and verify MD5 hash values.
-`strings`: A command-line utility used to extract printable characters from binary files.
+- `strings`: A command-line utility used to extract printable characters from binary files.
-`hexdump`: Command-line utility used to view binary file content in hexadecimal format.
+- `hexdump`: Command-line utility used to view binary file content in hexadecimal format.

-- Volatility
-- 7-Zip
-- `strings`, `grep`, `hexdump`, and `md5sum`

 ## Key Findings
 | **Network & File-related findings** | **Details** |